Dynamite

 Dynamite is an explosive made of nitroglycerin, sorbents (such as powdered shells or clay), and stabilizers.
-It was invented by the Swedish chemist and engineer Alfred Nobel in Geesthacht, Northern Germany, and was patented in 1867.
-It rapidly gained wide-scale use as a more robust alternative to the traditional black powder explosives.
-It allows the use of nitroglycerine's favorable explosive properties while greatly reducing its risk of accidental detonation.
+It was invented by Swedish chemist Alfred Nobel in 1866 and patented the following year.

+Dynamite was the first safely manageable explosive stronger than traditional black powder–based explosives and was widely adopted as a safer and more robust alternative shortly after its introduction.
+It allows the use of nitroglycerin's favorable explosive properties while greatly reducing its risk of accidental detonation.